Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 >matlab_io_basicdatatype:	matlab toolbox,you can be obtained from `Vaa3d _external`

 >mBrainAligner_data
->>3rdparty :                 		  the folder where the final executable and 'dlls' will copied to
+>>3rdparty :                 		  the folder where the final executable and 'dlls' will copied to.
->>data:                           `mBrainAligner` necessary files,including 'CCFv3, markers, config.txt, etc'
+>>data:                           `mBrainAligner` necessary files,including 'CCFv3, markers, config.txt, etc'.
->>seg:									           Deep feature
+>>Seg:									           Deep feature

 >stripremove.m